 12 - 15 years

-To keep mats to a minimum, brush your Keeshond daily or every other day.
+To keep matting to a minimum, brush your Keeshond daily or every other day.
 Be sure to brush through their undercoat in the process.
-This breed doesn't have an intense dog smell and only needs a bath and blow dry about once every month or so.
-The hair around their paws needs trimming when they are groomed as well.
-Wash your Keeshond's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
+This breed doesn't have an intense dog smell and needs a bath and blow dry only once every month or so.
+The hair around their paws needs trimming when they are groomed, as well.
+Wash your Keeshond's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Keeshonden should have their teeth brushed several times a week, and their nails trimmed every month or so to prevent cracking.

 Common Health Issues

 The Keeshond may be prone to the following breed-specific health conditions:

 You can minimize serious health concerns in a Keeshond by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Keeshonden are quick on the uptake and learn basic commands quickly.
 Positive reinforcement, dog treats, and consistency yield the best results with this sensitive breed.

 Agile and athletic, Keeshonden benefit in mind and body when they participate in advanced obedience training, agility training, and most dog sports.

 Are Keeshonden hypoallergenic?

 Sign up for email now, and save $10 on your next purchase of $50 or more.
 This offer is valid for new subscribers only and will be sent to your email address shortly.Submit